 Please take the time to read that post which explains each of the Philosophical Pillars and why they are important.
 These need to form the central foundations of our religions and our global educational systems because they break down all of those walls that divide us and will promote a powerful and interdependent unity with each and every human on Earth as well as with the natural world.
 These are the foundations of a humanistic based new world.

-.. both of which form the foundations of equity, banishes ignorance, helps to pull people out of poverty, and empowers them to be all they desire to be.
-My post Policies to Transform the World goes over many of those many other policies to help get us there, and that list is really, really big especially in America which is really, really messed up due to the horrors of predatory capitalism.
+… all of which form the foundations of equity, banishes ignorance, helps to pull people out of poverty, and empowers them to be all they desire to be.
+My policy site, Interstellar New Deal, goes over many of those many other policies to help get us there, and that list is really, really big especially in America which is really, really messed up due to the horrors of predatory capitalism.

-A great example of countries that are already basically there are the countries with the best standard of living which are in Europe, specifically the Nordic countries.
+A great example of countries that are closest to these ideals are the countries with the best standard of living which are in Europe, specifically the Nordic countries.
 In those countries religion is slowly dying while the fastest growing denomination is non-belief.
 When a populace:

 - is highly educated because it has free education

 - is healthy because it has free health care